wechols22/APCreateTask/README.md

 This project is for the AP CSP Create Task.
 The project is simply a collection of python files to gauge progress.
 I would continue to use repl.it as a repository, but I have migrated my program to the PyCharm IDE for easier development; however, this means that I would have to tediously copy over files and directories to maintain my code with repl.it.
 Also, the addition of GUI elements were incompatible with a browser-based environment.

+## May 11th In Class Create Task Progress

+During the May 11th class perioid, I completely finished the devlopment of my program by removing obsolete functions, consolidating code segments, and ensuring that variable and funtion names are legitble and make sense in their context.
+I also removed any unneccessary additions, files, or expected dependencies which caused minor bugs before this point.
+The customDisplayText bug, which was first identified on May 7th, has now also been fixed.

 ## May 8th-10th Out of Class Create Task Progress

-Oytside of class from May 8th to May 10th, I finished the development of the Create Task so that I can spend the remainder of the time working on the prompts.
+Outside of class from May 8th to May 10th, I nearly finished the development of the Create Task so that I can spend the remainder of the time working on the prompts.
 The program was cut back with multiple features, but still functions as a basic prototype and example of simple RPG systems.

 ## May 7th In Class Create Task Progress